 Back-ups are vital for businesses of all sizes.
-Not only do they enable businesses to carry on their work should data be accidentally lost or corrupted, they can also provide protection against ransomware attacks.
+Not only do they enable businesses to carry on their work should data be accidentally lost or corrupted, but they can also protect against ransomware attacks.

 Once the compromised devices or networks are isolated and purged of the malware causing the attack, back-ups can be used to ensure minimal, if any, data loss.

 Remote, cloud-based backup services are usually the safest option as the data is then out of reach of local disasters or cyber-attacks.
 Storing backups locally is riskier as the backup servers or media could also be damaged or compromised during an attack.

 Back-ups should be frequent and automated wherever possible.
 If you use mobile device management (MDM) or enterprise mobile management (EMM) service, backup schedules can be remotely configured for each device.

 If automatic backups are not possible, at least ensure you have a clear mandatory backup policy in place.
 Check-in with employees to make sure they are backing up as required.

 Securing your remote workforce should be a priority for businesses in these uncertain times.
 Zero trust security technologies are popular but even a robust VPN can afford vital protection.

 Where remote employees are using their own devices, these should be cleaned and secured before the operation, stored safely, and capable of remote deletion.
 Back-ups should be mandatory and automated where possible.